Rockville, Maryland: Representative body

-Rockville has a four-member City Council, whose members, along with the mayor, serve as the governing body of the city.
-The four councilmembers are Monique Ashton, Beryl L. Feinberg, David Myles and Mark Pierzchala.
+Rockville was a four-member City Council, whose members, along with the mayor, serve as the governing body of the city.
+In 2023, the City Council voted to expand the Council from four members to six, along with the mayor.

-Rockville has 26 boards and commissions: Animal Matters Board, Board of Appeals, Board of Supervisors of Elections, Charter Review Commission, Community Policing Advisory Board, Compensation Commission, Cultural Arts Commission, Environment Commission, Ethics Commission, Financial Advisory Board, Historic District Commission, Human Rights Commission, Human Services Advisory Commission, Landlord-Tenant Affairs Commission, Personnel Appeals Board, Planning Commission, Recreation and Park Advisory Board, Retirement Board, Rockville Economic Development Inc. (REDI), Rockville Housing Enterprises, Rockville Recreation and Parks Foundation, Rockville Seniors Inc. (RSI), Rockville Sister City Corporation, Senior Citizens Commission, Sign Review Board, and Traffic and Transportation Commission.
-Boards and commissions allows members of the community to partner with city staff to shape Rockville's future by sharing expertise and advising the Mayor and Council.

 Education

 Rockville is served by the Montgomery County Public Schools system.
 Public high schools in Rockville include Thomas S. Wootton High School, Richard Montgomery High School, and Rockville High School.
 Prior to integration in 1961, black students were educated at George Washington Carver High School in Rockville.
 The John L. Gildner Regional Institute for Children and Adolescents provides education for children with special educational needs.

 St. Elizabeth Catholic School of the Roman Catholic Archdiocese of Washington is in Rockville.

 Private schools located near Rockville (with Rockville postal addresses) include: